mendix/docs/content/ats/general/deployment.md

 {{% /alert %}}

 {{% alert type="info" %}}
-Selenium standalone support is dropped with ATS 2.0 and selenium grid is supported only.
-By following the instructions below, you will setup a selenium grid.
+Selenium standalone support has been dropped with ATS 2.0.
+Only Selenium Grid is supported.
+By following the instructions below, you will set up a Selenium Grid.
 {{% /alert %}}

 #### 5.4.1 Selenium Runner Setup